-In our initial thinking behind a Gold Standard, we felt there was an opportunity to tell a much broader story than is currently being told by existing guidelines, standards, and pathways.
+When we first started thinking about a Gold Standard, we felt there was an opportunity to tell a much broader story than is currently being told.

-A Gold Standard can help to address inequalities across the system for people with axial SpA, and give services a standard to measure against when delivering care.
+A Gold Standard can help to address health inequalities for people with axial SpA, and give services a standard to measure against when delivering care.
 People with axial SpA also need a clear picture of what 'good' looks like, and what they should be asking for and expecting.

 Historically, axial SpA has often been 'tagged on' to other condition areas or included in broader areas which meant that it was often lost.
-This presents an opportunity to produce in-depth and axial SpA specific standards, all the while acknowledging that not all services have axial SpA clinics, or someone who specialises in the condition, and may have a general rheumatology clinic.
+This presents an opportunity to produce in-depth and axial SpA specific standards, whilst acknowledging that some services will have limits to what they can achieve.